pallene-lang/pallene-tracer/README.md

 sudo make install LUA_PREFIX=/usr/local
 ```

-Pallene Tracer sometimes fails to build if Lua is built with address sanitizer (ASan) enabled.
+Pallene Tracer sometime fails to build if Lua is built with address sanitizer (ASan) enabled.
 To get around the issue use:
 ```
 sudo make install LDFLAGS=-lasan
 ```